 After Itadakimasu – Other Japanese Table Manners

 Another important table manner besides saying “Itadakimasu” before eating is that no one should start eating until everyone has gathered ready at the table.
 This custom is not exclusively Japanese – as many will agree that digging in before everyone else has a chance is plainly impolite – but in Japanese culture, no one should start eating before the highest-ranked person among the group does.
 This could be the head of the household, the oldest person, or your boss.
 These manners make sense given the higher regard Japanese people give to seniority in society as a whole.

 Likewise, finishing everything you have been given is considered a way of showing appreciation to those who have died for you.
 This is another belief that comes from Buddhism.

 So to be well-mannered at a Japanese table, you should wait for everyone to gather, then say “Itadakimasu” properly, before you start to eat.
 Some people will also clasp their hands together, sometimes holding the chopsticks with their thumbs, with eyes closed, while saying the phrase.

-A phrase used after finishing your meal, which can be literally translated with “It was a great deal of work (preparing the meal).”
-Thus, it might be fair to interpret the Japanese as “Thank you for the meal, it was a feast.”
-Again, as manners of thanks for the food along with everyone related, omitting saying the phrase will make you look impolite or even ungrateful.
+“Gochisousama deshita“ or the more casual “Gochisousama“ is a Japanese phrase used after finishing your meal, literally translated as “It was a great deal of work (preparing the meal).”
+Thus, it can be interpreted in Japanese as “Thank you for the meal; it was a feast.”
+Like “Itadakimasu“, it gives thanks to everyone and everything associated with the meal, including the food itself.
+Failing to say “Gochisousama” after a meal will make you look impolite or even ungrateful.